Đuro Pucar: Biography

 In Banja Luka, Pucar prepared a rebellion in Bosanska Krajina, and when action started he joined the Yugoslav Partisans.
 He was member of Partisans until the end of the war, commanding with Bosanska Krajina Partisans.

 As a secretary of Regional Committee of the Communist Party for Bosanska Krajina, Pucar constantly visited the Party's organizations and recruited volunteers.
 He participated in the Party's consultations in Šehitluci near Banja Luka and Orlovići near Prijedor.

 During the war, Pucar was one of the most notable persons in Bosanska Krajina.
 He organized various political and military consultations.
 Pucar came into conflict with the Axis forces during the Battle of Kozara and Battle for Grmeč.

 He was a member of the Supreme Command of the People's Liberation Movement's detachments of Bosnia and Herzegovina, Vice-President of ZAVNOBiH and of the Presidency of AVNOJ.

-After the Communists took power at the end of the war, Pucar served on various high-ranking positions; he was the Minister without portfolio in the first Government of Bosnia and Herzegovina, President of the Presidium of the People's Assembly of the People's Republic of Bosnia and Herzegovina and Vice-President of the Presidium of the People's Assembly of FPR Yugoslavia from 1946 to September 1948.
+After the Communists took power at the end of the war, Pucar served on various high-ranking positions; he was the Minister without portfolio in the first Government of Bosnia and Herzegovina, President of the Presidency of the People's Assembly of the People's Republic of Bosnia and Herzegovina and Vice-President of the Presidency of the National Assembly of the Federal People's Republic of Yugoslavia from 1946 to September 1948.

 He was also the President of the Executive Council of the People's Republic of Bosnia and Herzegovina and secretary of the Central Committee of the League of Communists of Bosnia and Herzegovina from September 1948 to December 1953.

-He was the President of the Assembly of the People's Republic of Bosnia and Herzegovina again from December 1953 to June 1963.
+In 1953, the Presidency of the People's Assembly was abolished amid nationwide constitutional reforms.
+Subsequently, he again served as head of state in his capacity as President of the Assembly of the People's Republic of Bosnia and Herzegovina from December 1953 to June 1963.

 Pucar was a member of the Executive Committee of the League of Communists of Yugoslavia and secretary of the Executive Committee of the League of Communists of Bosnia and Herzegovina.

 Pucar died on 12 April 1979 in Belgrade at the Military Medical Academy and was buried in Novo groblje (New Cemetery) in Sarajevo.